RabbitHoleHelp/rabbitholehelp.github.io/index.md

 ## a guide to question everything...

-Any information you find via this guide is not an endorsment perse.
-Come to your own conclusions and [question everything !](https://liberalarts.online/trivium-and-quadrivium/)
+Any information you find via this guide is not an endorsment per se.
+Draw your own conclusions and [question everything !](https://liberalarts.online/trivium-and-quadrivium/)

 *These lists will be updated, bookmark this page and check back !*